tbfraga/gamos-journal/README.md

 # gamos-journal

-Brazilian Journal of Systems Analysis, Modeling and Optimization
+Journal of Systems Analysis, Modeling and Optimization (GAMOS preprints)

 Important: Copies and distributions of the files made available in this directory must comply with the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License.